cibseven-community-hub/cibseven-bpm-data/README.md

 > Beautiful process data handling for CIB seven.

-## Why to use this library in every Camunda project
+## Why to use this library in every CIB seven project

 If you are a software engineer and run process automation projects in your company or on behalf of the customer based on CIB seven Process Engine, you probably are familiar with process variables.
 CIB seven offers an API to access